mattlewis92/webpack-retry-chunk-load-plugin/README.md

       return Date.now();
     }`,
     // optional value to set the amount of time in milliseconds before trying to load the chunk again.
 Default is 0
+    // if string, value must be code to generate a delay value.
+Receives retryCount as argument
+    // e.g. `function(retryAttempt) { return retryAttempt * 1000 }`
     retryDelay: 3000,
     // optional value to set the maximum number of retries to load the chunk.
 Default is 1
     maxRetries: 5,